bgoonz/gists-revamp/_CURRENT/7c605d2f/knex-docs.md

 `column.inTable(table)`

-Sets the "table" where the foreign key column is located after calling column.references.
+Sets the “table” where the foreign key column is located after calling column.references.

 **onDelete**